FORESTS IN CHINA

+On the basis or reducing carbon emissions, huge tree planting efforts in China have offset deforestation in Brazil and Indonesia.
+In Asia, the tree planting program in China more than offset deforestation in other parts of Asia to produce a net increase in the amount of forested land in the Asia-Pacific region between 2000 and 2005.
 A study published in 2006 in the U.S. journal Proceedings of the National Academy of Sciences found many of the world’s forests are making a comeback and some are more thickly forested now than they were 200 years ago.
 The great gains have occurred in China, Ukraine, Spain, Vietnam and the United States while the greatest losses have occurred in Brazil, Indonesia, Nigeria and the Philippines.

 After the Yangtze floods in 1998, a logging ban was imposed in natural growth forests and massive reforestation project was launched on the Yangtze watershed.
 Terraces on slopes steeper than 25 degrees are to be planted with grasses, bushes and trees.
 Huge tracts of farmlands are to be converted back to wetlands, pastures, forests and lakes.

 Has China’s Reforestation Effort Been as Successful as Claimed?